UtahEFD/QES-Public/README.md

 cmake -DCUDA_TOOLKIT_DIR=/usr/local/cuda-8.0 -DCUDA_SDK_ROOT_DIR=/usr/local/cuda-8.0 -DCMAKE_PREFIX_PATH=/uufs/chpc.utah.edu/sys/installdir/gdal/2.1.3-c7 -DNETCDF_DIR=/uufs/chpc.utah.edu/sys/installdir/netcdf-c/4.4.1-c7/include -DNETCDF_CXX_DIR=/uufs/chpc.utah.edu/sys/installdir/netcdf-cxx/4.3.0-5.4.0g/include ..
 ```

-Then, compile the code
+## Compiling the Code and Running on CHPC

+After you've created the Makefiles with the cmake commands above, the code can be compiled on CHPC:

 ```
 make
 ```

-Note you *may* need to type make a second time due to a build bug.
+Note you *may* need to type make a second time due to a build bug, especially on the CUDA 8.0 build.

-Then, to run the cudaUrb executable on notchpeak, create the following script as file GaussianHill_gpu.slurm
+To run QES Winds, you can take the following slurm template and run on CHPC.
+We'd suggest placing it in a ```run``` folder at the same level as your build folder.

+### slurm Template (for CUDA 10.1 build)
 ```
 #!/bin/bash
 #SBATCH --account=efd-np